tharushaH/uno-flip/README.md

 ```shell
   java -jar ..\artifacts\unoflip_jar\UnoFlip.jar
 ```
+3. In case the jar file does not work, run the UnoFlipViewFrame.java file from IDE.

 Follow the on-screen instructions to play the game.
 The game rules closely follow the official UNO Flip rules.